MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-assembly-order-posting.md

  Accordingly, only actual costs are posted to the general ledger, and no interim accounts are populated from assembly order posting.
 For more information, see [Design Details: Accounts in the General Ledger](../ApplicationDesign/design-details-accounts-in-the-general-ledger.md)

 ## Assemble to Order
- The item ledger entry that results from posting an assemble\-to\-order sale is fixed applied to the related item ledger entry for the assembly output.
-Accordingly, the cost of an assemble\-to\-order sale is derived from the assembly order that it was linked to.
+ The item ledger entry that results from posting an assemble-to-order sale is fixed applied to the related item ledger entry for the assembly output.
+Accordingly, the cost of an assemble-to-order sale is derived from the assembly order that it was linked to.

- Item ledger entries of type Sale that result from posting assemble\-to\-order quantities are marked with **Yes** in the **Assemble to Order** field.
+ Item ledger entries of type Sale that result from posting assemble-to-order quantities are marked with **Yes** in the **Assemble to Order** field.

- Posting sales order lines where a part is inventory quantity and another part is assemble\-to\-order quantity results in separate item ledger entries, one for the inventory quantity and one for the assemble\-to\-order quantity.
+ Posting sales order lines where a part is inventory quantity and another part is assemble-to-order quantity results in separate item ledger entries, one for the inventory quantity and one for the assemble-to-order quantity.

 ## See Also
  [Design Details: Inventory Costing](../ApplicationDesign/design-details-inventory-costing.md)